scaleoutsystems/fedn/README.rst

 The quickest way to get started with FEDn is by trying out the `MNIST Keras example <examples/mnist-keras>`__.
-Alternatively, you can start the base services along with composer and reducer as it follows.
+Alternatively, you can start the base services along with combiner and reducer as it follows.

 .. code-block::